realXtend/worldwebview/README.md

     var screenshot_server = "http://127.0.0.1:8886/renderimg";

 Change that to your public Internet address to make it work on the net.

+WorldPanoramaViewer
+___________________

+Get a copy of worldpanoramaview.html and three.js r52 should work you can get three.js from http://mrdoob.github.com/three.js/)

+By default the web client will try connect some test server in a local network :) Change the line https://github.com/realXtend/worldwebview/blob/master/worldpanoramaview.html#L69 to your servers address (unlike in worldwebview don't add the renderimg/ or anything)

 Web server for images
 ---------------------